 If something looks too good to be true, it probably is.

-Firstly, the study referenced did NOT increase weight lifted by 19%, which was the quote from the documentary.
-I have double checked that to confirm I heard it accurately.
-What actually happened was the participants did 60% of their 1RM to failure over multiple sets, and were able to get more reps.
+Firstly, the study referenced did NOT increase the weight lifted by 19%, which was the quote from the documentary.
+What actually happened was the participants did 60% of their 1RM to failure over multiple sets and were able to get more reps.

-So across the 3 sets, we are talking sets of 10-20 reps, with more in the earlier sets and less towards the end.
-The study also only included 12 people, which is relatively normal for a nutrition study, but worth mentioning for something like this since there are a lot of variables involved.
+Across the 3 sets, we are talking sets of 10-20 reps, with more in the earlier sets and less towards the end.
+The study also only included 12 people, which is relatively normal for a nutrition study, but worth mentioning since there are a lot of variables involved.

 I am of the opinion that beetroot juice DOES help with performance for higher rep sets and endurance activities.

-In addition to this, we have no evidence that the consumption of beetroot juice has any carryover to either improved hypertrophy or maximal strength.
+In addition to this, we have no evidence that beetroot juice improves hypertrophy or maximal strength.

-It could be worth taking, but I do believe that these studies have been cherry-picked to put it in the best light possible.
-If it actually had as big of an impact as these studies indicate, across the board, I would be trying to get all my athletes onto it.
+It could be worth taking.
+But I do believe that these studies have been cherry-picked to put it in the best light possible.

 Cancer and Animal Products

 While I mostly wanted to keep this article focused on athletic performance, they did touch on health quite a bit, including cancer.

 One of the strategies to make this point was flashing a whole bunch of studies that appear to link meat and dairy with cancer.